more

 professional-bg-img

-Vanessa Richardson is a partner in Willkie’s Litigation Department and maintains a comprehensive practice spanning the full range of complex financial litigation issues, including M&A-related claims, securities class actions, shareholder derivative claims, domestic arbitration and other forms of alternative dispute resolution (ADR).
+Vanessa Richardson is a partner in Willkie’s Litigation Department.
+She maintains a comprehensive practice spanning the full range of complex financial litigation issues, including M&A-related claims, securities class actions, shareholder derivative claims, domestic arbitration and other forms of alternative dispute resolution (ADR).

 Vanessa has represented public and private corporations, boards of directors, individual directors and officers, and underwriting syndicates in federal and state courts across the country, including the Delaware Court of Chancery and the New York State Commercial Division.
 She regularly advises senior executives and boards of directors on corporate governance matters, particularly those involving mergers and acquisitions, and has represented investors and corporations in connection with activist matters and proxy contests.
-She also serves as counsel to independent audit and special committees in the context of confidential internal corporate investigations.
+She also serves as counsel to independent audit and special litigation committees in the context of conducting internal investigations or responding to stockholder demands.

 Experience